Hikes Accessible by Public Transport

 Desierto de las Palmas

-A bit farther from Valencia, plues the hike to the very top is a bit longer, but this is really worth it.
-The views from the top of Bartolo or the ridge trail starting from it are stunning.
-You would need to take a Media Distancia Renfe train to Benicassim and start from the station.
-Depending on the train you choose the return trip can cost you as low as 16 euros.
+A little further from Valencia, the hike to the summit may be longer, but the experience is truly rewarding.
+The breathtaking vistas from the top of Bartolo or the ridge trail beginning from there are absolutely stunning.
+Catch a Media Distancia train to Benicassim from the Renfe station to begin your adventure.
+With various train options available, the return trip can cost as low as 16 euros.

 Track: Wikiloc